elastic/kibana/packages/kbn-build/README.md

 ## Development

 This package is run from Kibana root, using `node scripts/kbn`.
-This will run the "pre-built" (aka built and commited to git) version of this tool, which is located in the `dist/` folder.
+This will run the "pre-built" (aka built and committed to git) version of this tool, which is located in the `dist/` folder.

 If you need to build a new version of this package, run `yarn build` in this